Kenneth C. Griffin: COVID-19 donations

+In March 2020, in response to the COVID-19 pandemic, Griffin contributed $2.5 million to support food services for children in Chicago Public Schools.
+In May 2020, Griffin and his partners at Citadel made a £3 million donation to help develop a COVID-19 vaccine and to support NHS Nightingale Hospitals.
+Griffin oversaw a $2 million donation from Citadel to Weill Cornell Medicine to help fund the development of new ways to protect people from COVID-19 and identify new cases of the illness.

 Education

-Griffin has worked with the Bill and Melinda Gates Foundation in the promotion of charter schools in the U.S. and to fund tutoring.
+Griffin has worked with the Bill and Melinda Gates Foundation to promote charter schools in the U.S. and fund tutoring.

 In 2011, he worked with University of Chicago economics professor John A. List to test whether investment in teachers or in parents produces better student performance outcomes.

 At the beginning of 2014, Griffin made a $150 million donation to the financial aid program at Harvard University, his alma mater, the largest single donation ever made to the institution at the time.
 In 2014, he was elected to a five-year term on the University of Chicago's board of trustees.
 He is also a member of the Economic Club of Chicago and the civic committee of the Commercial Club of Chicago.
 Griffin is the vice chairman of the Chicago Public Education Fund.

 In October 2017, Griffin's charitable fund donated $1 million to the Obama Foundation.
 In November 2017, Griffin's charitable fund made a $125 million gift to support the Department of Economics of the University of Chicago, renamed the Kenneth C. Griffin Department of Economics.

-In April 2021, he donated $5 million to an initiative to provide Internet access to students in Miami.

 Griffin donated $21.5 million to the Field Museum of Natural History and its dinosaur exhibit is named the Griffin Dinosaur Experience.

 In October 2019, Griffin's charitable fund announced a $125 million gift to the Museum of Science and Industry in Chicago, the largest gift in the museum's history.
-The museum will be renamed the Kenneth C. Griffin Museum of Science and Industry.
+The museum was renamed the Kenneth C. Griffin Museum of Science and Industry.